 37. Calisthenics Workouts

 Can’t afford an expensive gym membership?
-Calisthenics workouts focus on bodyweight workouts, that often require little or no equipment, that can be done at home.
+Calisthenics workouts focus on bodyweight workouts that often require little or no equipment and that can be done at home.

 Got heaps of photographs and mementos lying around?
 Your future self will love you for getting into scrapbooking, and archiving all that is magic and memorable in your life.

 There’s no end to the hidden gems you can find in thrift shops.
-It’s a great way to pass time, save money, and assemble a brand new wardrobe in the process.
+It’s a great way to pass the time, save money, and assemble a brand-new wardrobe in the process.

 40. Litter Picking